Guy-Shapira/Shifted-VT-codes/README.md

 print(codeword)  # output is '[0, 0, 0, 1, 0, 1, 1]'
 ```

-where n is a length of a codeword, c is the weighted sum, d is the parity and P is the maximum known distance of an error.
+Where n is a length of a codeword, c is the weighted sum, d is the parity and P is the maximum known distance of an error.

+In the encoding we use ceil(log(P)) bits to correct the weighted sum of the given vector.
+We place those bits in the first ceil(log(P)) powers of two.
+This enable us to represent any weighted sum that is lower then P, in this case, we set the value of those bits such that the weighted sum will be congruent to c (mod P).

+The last redundancy bit is for correcting the parity of the encoded word.
+We place it in the P-th position in the vector (since in this placement it won't affect the weighted sum).

 ## Decoding:
-decoding also works if no error has occured, or if a single error (deletion/insertion) has occured.
+Decoding also works if no error has occurred, or if a single error (deletion/insertion) has occurred.

-continuation of the previous example:
+Continuation of the previous example:
 ```python
 word = [0, 1, 1]
 encoder = ShiftedVTCode.ShiftedVTCode(n=7, c=2, d=1, P=5)